-The Hatfield Library serves the College of Liberal Arts and the Atkinson Graduate School of Management.
+The Hatfield Library serves the College of Arts & Sciences, Claremont School of Theology, and the Atkinson Graduate School of Management.
 Originally part of what is now Smullin Hall, the library moved to its new location in 1986.
 Overlooking the Mill Race and adjacent to Jackson Plaza, the library is centrally located in the heart of the campus.

 The Hatfield Library offers the Willamette community a diverse, well-chosen collection of over 425,000 volumes.
 The print collection, developed over more than a century, provides strong support for research.
 The library's collection of over 6,000 musical scores, over 5,000 sound recordings, and over 7,000 video recordings provides support for courses across the curriculum.
 The library provides access to more than 100 databases and over 25,000 print and electronic journal subscriptions.
 As a participant in the Federal Depository Library Program, the library has received selected government publications since 1969.
 The Hatfield Library also houses the University Archives and Special Collections.

 The library's staff is committed to developing and maintaining services and collections to support the research needs of Willamette's students and faculty.
 Working together with faculty, librarians develop and teach course-related research sessions to ensure that students find the information they need and develop the skills required to locate and critically evaluate information.
 Students also receive research help at the reference desk, via phone, e-mail, text messaging or by scheduling a research consultation with a librarian.

 The library is a founding member of the Orbis Cascade Alliance, a consortium of academic libraries in Oregon and Washington that provides a variety of services including expedited borrowing of materials for students, faculty and staff of member libraries.
 Participation in the Alliance enhances the local collection and the traditionally strong interlibrary borrowing services.